“I created an AI assistant for Laravel developers that handles all the boring work.”

 }

-The boilerplate code is considerably smaller and easier to understand.
-Thanks to Laravel 10, people will be less intimidated by the perspective of making custom validation rules.
+The boilerplate code is considerably smaller and easier to understand than when using the old way.
+Thanks to Laravel 10, I think people will be less intimidated by the perspective of making custom validation rules.

 See the pull request on GitHub: [10.x] Make invokable rules default